 The Company has a Code of Ethics policy that outlines the standards required so that the Directors and management conduct themselves with the highest ethical standards.
 All employees of the Company and its controlled entities are informed of the Code.
 The Directors regularly review this Code to ensure it reflects best practice in corporate governance.
 The Code is further supported by the Sonic Core Values.

-To augment the Code of Ethics and Core Values, in August 2015 the Company formally implemented and disclosed the following global policies:
+To augment the Code of Ethics and Core Values, the Company has formally implemented and disclosed the following global policies:

 - Anti-bribery and Corruption Policy

+- Diversity Policy

-- · Labour Standards and Human Rights Policy, and
+- Labour Standards and Human Rights Policy

-- Supplier Code of Conduct
+- Workplace Health and Safety Policy